-The model includes Peru government royalty, a vendor royalty, credit & debt tax, income tax and workers' profit participation.
+The model also includes Peru government royalty and special mining tax, a third party royalty, financial transaction tax, working capital, income tax, value-added tax and workers' profit participation.
 The Peruvian taxation system IGV (sales tax) was assumed to be incurred on the initial project capital cost and to be recovered once in production.
-Once in production, IGV was excluded from the operating assumptions.
+Once in production, IGV was Annual Information Form - 2010 excluded from the operating assumptions.
 Since the Project involves export of goods, IGV is assumed to be immediately recoverable, consistent with Peruvian established practice.